-Combined with other factors, the Federal Reserve's aggressive interest rate hikes have led to the U.S. UU.
+Combined with other factors, the Federal Reserve's aggressive interest rate hikes have led to an increase in the Gold Price Per Gram in the U.S. UU.
 This makes gold more expensive for foreign investors because gold transactions are usually made in dollars.
 This can reduce demand and drive prices down.

 Gold prices fell in thehectic trading on Thursday, due to a rise in the U.S.

 The dollar offsets support for the precious metal with expectations that the Federal Reserve will curb its interest rate hikes after a policy meeting next week.
 The dollar rose 0.6% against its rivals after falling to a low of more than a month in the last session, making ingots less attractive to foreign buyers.
 The economy rebounded more than expected in the third quarter amid a decline in the trade deficit and returned to growth after a contraction in the first half of the year.
 However, consumer spending was held back by aggressive Federal Reserve interest rate hikes.

 The central bank will increase its one-day benchmark interest rate by another 75 basis points in November.
 Rate hikes increase the opportunity cost of holding zero-yield ingots. .
 Monetary policy meeting, investors will focus on Friday's US release.

 Personal income data for September, which will include the latest reading of an inflation measure followed closely by the Federal Reserve.
 Do you have any confidential news?
 We want to hear from you.
 Get this in your inbox and learn more about our products and services.
 Capital Economics was forecasting a fall in gold prices since March, citing a strength in the U.S.